Frequently Asked Questions

 The Under2 Coalition primarily focuses on subnational governments, which span six continents, over thirty countries, and multiple languages.
-Regardless, we have been able to convene many of our Under2 Coalition members at events around the world, most notably the United Nations Climate Conferences known as the Conference of the Parties (COP), held 2015 in Paris and 2016 in Marrakech.
+We have been able to convene Under2 Coalition members at events around the world, most notably the United Nations Climate Conferences known as the Conference of the Parties (COP), held 2015 in Paris and 2016 in Marrakech.
 Subnational governments, especially those in the Under2 Coalition, have increasingly become key players and voices in the climate arena.
-To find out more, please visit the news section of our website here or the events section of our website here.
+To find out more, please visit the events and news pages.